BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Fez for pleasant weather and fewer crowds?
+When is the absolute best time to visit Fez, Morocco, if I want to avoid the intense summer heat and the biggest crowds?

-Navigating the Fez medina feels overwhelming!
-What's your top tip for not getting hopelessly lost?
+Navigating the Fez el-Bali medina seems daunting.
+What's your best tip for not getting hopelessly lost?

-What's a common cultural faux pas I should be aware of in Fez?
+What's a common cultural faux pas I should be aware of when visiting mosques or interacting with locals in Fez?

-Beyond the tanneries, what's a lesser-known gem in Fez that truly impressed you?
+Beyond the tanneries and the Blue Gate, what's a less-touristy gem in Fez that you love?

 How many days do you need in Fez, Morocco?